halocore099/TpmWrapperFull/docs/WINDOWS_BUILD.md

 The script will:
 - Auto-detect your architecture (AMD64 or ARM64)
+- Auto-detect vcpkg toolchain (if installed)
 - Download dependencies (wolfTPM, cJSON) if needed
+- Automatically patch cJSON to fix `/Za` conflict
-- Configure CMake with vcpkg toolchain
+- Configure CMake with vcpkg toolchain (if found)
 - Build the project

 ### Manual Build